Video pins have been up and coming on Pinterest, especially video ads.

 Related: How to Get Started on Tailwind

-I also made a quick video about uploading video pins in Tailwind watch it here:
+I also made a quick video about uploading these pins in Tailwind watch it here:

-If you haven’t done any video pins before, I think it’s definitely worth experimenting with on Pinterest.
+If you haven’t done any video for Pinterest before, I think it’s definitely worth experimenting with on Pinterest.

 As you’ve seen from this post, it’s not hard to create video pins.
 Plus, with Tailwind, it’s easy to schedule them out and add them to your regular pinning.